pmj0324/GenerativeModel4Secondary2PMT/README.md

-# Deep Learning for Secondary Particle's Characteristic 2 PMT Response
+# Deep Learning for Secondary Particle's Characteristic to PMT Response